 The way of the fire

 If you search online, you will find dozens of articles about primitive fire starting techniques.
 Starting a fire is one of the most discussed survival lessons and there are many trying to master this skill.
-When I discussed with my friend about starting a fire, he laughed and he told me that starting a fire should be practical.
+When I talked with my friend about starting a fire, he laughed and he told me that starting a fire should be practical.
 He said that many of his ancestors would have loved to use a lighter if they had one.
 The point here is that there is a time and place for the ability to start a fire using primitive techniques, but you should be practical in a survival situation.
 Rubbing two sticks should be your last resort and you should always rely on common sense and adaptability.
 If you have a lighter or a fire starter you should use it and experiment later with sticks and stones.

 Suggested reading: Starting a fire against all odds

 Food and water from your surroundings

 Obtaining food and water has been, and always will be a priority in a survival situation.
 If you find yourself in the wild, foraging for food will be an ongoing task.
 You need to grab things you can, keeping in mind about common sense and respecting the environment.
 One needs to use all the available resource and the woods and fields can become an improvised grocery store if you know where to look for foods.
 You need to understand your environment before going hunting or foraging for wild edibles.
 The environment you find yourself in can sustain your life without difficulties.
 However, it can take it away just as easy if you pick the wrong plant or if you go hunting without keeping an eye out for predators.